> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 A kilometer on foot is tiring, tiring…

-It comes back to the fact that you are looking for a "trek" after all, so there has to be a minimum of walking, but you probably won't be up for being on your feet for ten hours a day.
+It comes back to the fact that you are looking for a "trek" after all, so there also needs to be a minimum of walking, but you will certainly not be up for being on your feet for ten hours a day.
 So ask yourself the right questions – how many hours of walking are there each day?
-Are there any long breaks?
-How fast will the trek be?
-How is the terrain?
-You will mainly pass through rice fields, jungle following trails or roads.
-How long does it take to get to where the trek starts?
+Are there long breaks?
+At what pace will the trek be walked?
+What is the terrain like?
+Will you be passing mainly through rice paddies, the jungle, following trails or roads?
+How long does it take to get to where the trek begins?
 How will water and meals be managed?
-These are generally provided, can you make special and adapted requests? (allergy, vegetarian).
+Since these are generally provided, can you make special and adapted requests (allergy, vegetarian).

 4. The agency

 We come to the important choice of the agency.
-As it is a classic activity since Chiang Mai, there is no shortage of agencies offering you wonders and other adventures.
-A lot of guesthouses will offer their own services.
-It should be noted that this is not because your guest house in Chiang Mai organize a trek that they organize the trek themselves – this often means that they sell you a place on a trek organized by a separate company for which they will get a discount.
+As this is a classic activity from Chiang Mai, there is no shortage of agencies offering you wonders and other adventures.
+Many guesthouses will offer their own services.
+It should be noted that this is not because your guesthouse in Chiang Mai organizes a trek that they organize the trek themselves – this often means that they are selling you a place on a trek organized by a separate company for which they will possibly get a discount and more likely a commission (there is nothing wrong with that, by the way).

 diva guesthouse chiang mai